ispeakfishlanguage/elementalBattle/README.md

   * The possibility to play against another person
   * Have the user freely select how many rounds they want to play
+  * A loading screen after selecting the number of rounds

 ### Accessibility